Two children rescued days after deadly Turkey quake - RFI

 Bayraklı (Turkey) (AFP)

-Rescuers pulled two children from the rubble in a town in western Turkey on Monday, nearly three days after a powerful earthquake hit the Aegean, killing 85 people.
+Rescuers pulled two children from the rubble in a town in Turkey on Monday, delivering hope nearly three days after a major earthquake hit the Aegean, killing 93 people and ruining dozens of buildings.

-Three-year-old Elif Perincek was rescued 65 hours after the 7.0-magnitude quake struck Turkey and Greece on Friday, the Turkish emergency authority AFAD said.
+Three-year-old Elif Perincek was rescued 65 hours after the 7.0-magnitude quake left a trail of destruction in western Turkey and eastern Greece on Friday, Turkey's AFAD emergency authority said.

 Local media showed a video of a little girl wrapped up in a foil blanket quickly taken to safety in the coastal town of Bayrakli -- the hardest hit by the disaster -- as rescue workers broke into applause.

-"I'm so happy, God bless you.
-I'm reunited with Elif," her grandmother said, quoted by state broadcaster TRT.
-"My prayers were answered."
+"We froze.
+We were crying with joy," Celik said.
+"We forgot everything in that moment!"

+A photo of Elif holding Celik's hand went viral in Turkey.
+The fireman said she did not let go until she was taken to a tent for safety nearby.

-Elif was the 106th person pulled out alive from collapsed buildings in Bayrakli, which included her mother and three siblings the day before.
+Elif was the 106th person pulled out alive from collapsed buildings in Bayrakli and surrounding towns and cities in western Turkey.

-AFAD also reported the rescue of 14-year-old Idil Sirin in Bayrakli, 58 hours after the quake hit, levelling buildings in both Turkey and Greece.
+AFAD also reported the rescue of 14-year-old Idil Sirin in Bayrakli, 58 hours after the quake hit.

 "I can't hear any sounds from my sister, she's dead," Idil told rescuers as she was being pulled out, Hurriyet said.

-Turkey's toll from the quake is continuing to rise, with Environment Minister Murat Kurum reporting 83 dead.
+Turkey's toll from the quake is continuing to rise, with AFAD reporting 91 dead.

 Two teenagers were also killed on their way home from school on the Greek island of Samos, near the epicentre of the quake.

-Racing against time, search and rescue workers are still on a desperate search to try to find people alive in the rubble in Bayrakli, an AFP correspondent at the scene said.
+"Can anyone hear me," one rescue worker cried through a megaphone down into the rubble.

+"If you can, hit something or scream," he called as a drone hovered overhead scanning the rubble.

-Thousands of residents, including those whose homes collapsed, spent a third night outside in tents in Bayrakli and nearby Bornova, as many feared the risk of aftershocks.
+Thousands of residents, including those with destroyed homes, spent a third night outside in tents in Bayrakli and in nearby Bornova, many fearing the risk of aftershocks.

-AFAD said there had been 1,148 aftershocks, including 43 above magnitude four.
+Turkish authorities registered 1,286 repeat tremors by Monday afternoon -- including 43 above magnitude four -- complicating the rescuers' works and raising the threat of further damage.

+Launching an investigation into why 58 buildings were either heavily damaged or completely destroyed, Turkish police detained nine people -- including contractors -- in connection with the quake, state news agency Anadolu said.

 © 2020 AFP